websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/using-a-search-blueprint-on-a-search-page.md

 Also, are there details I am missing? -->

+A Blueprint must be applied to a Search Page to affect the Liferay search experience.
+If a Site has multiple Search Pages, follow the steps below on each page that should use a Blueprint, as each must be configured separately.
+You can use different Blueprints on each page, if desired.

 By default, a [Search Page](../../search-pages-and-widgets/working-with-search-pages.md) does not have a [Search Blueprint](./understanding-search-blueprints.md) associated with it.
 To make the Search Page react to your Search Blueprint,

 1. [Create a Blueprint](./creating-and-managing-search-blueprints.md).